It’s difficult to focus on recovery when your job is in jeopardy.

 Many employees who become injured in a work related accident find themselves unable to complete their regular job duties.
 As a result, they are either put to work in a different capacity or forced to stay home until they have recovered.

-Unfortunately, it’s likely that many people don’t inform their employers of workplace injuries or file for worker’s compensation benefits because they’re afraid of losing their jobs.
+Unfortunately, this question prevents many people from informing their employers of workplace injuries or filing for workers comp benefits because they’re afraid of losing their jobs.

 This begs the question: Can you be fired while on workers comp?
 Stick with us as we explore the answer.